cuttle-cards/cuttle/docs/setup-development.md

 ## Docker Development

-Cuttle can optionally be run with docker for maximal consistency.
-See [Docker](./docker/docker.md) Instructions.
+For maximal consistency Cuttle can be run with docker (See [Docker](./docker/docker.md) Instructions).

 ## Local Development